shikharchy/shikharchy.github.io/index.md

 Thank you for visiting my academic website. <br/>

-I have graduated in Bachelor of Science in Information Technology from [University of Vavuniya,Srilanka].
+I have graduated from Bachelor of Science in Information Technology from [University of Vavuniya,Srilanka].
 I finished my Secondary education from Columbus Higher Secondary School,Nepal.
 I got chance to study in Srilanka through the Presidential Scholarship for Foreign Student programme which is taken care by [Ministry of Education,Srilanka] joint venture with [Ministry of Education,Science and Technology,Nepal].<br/>

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
 In an **unsorted list**, I spend most of my time on: